linux-system-roles/template/README.md

 ### Collection requirements

-For instance, if the role depends on some collections and has a `meta/collection-requirements.yml` file for installing those dependencies, it should be mentioned here that the user should run
+For instance, if the role depends on some collections and has a `meta/collection-requirements.yml` file for installing those dependencies, and in order to manage `rpm-ostree` systems, it should be mentioned here that the user should run

 ```bash
 ansible-galaxy collection install -vv -r meta/collection-requirements.yml